Notable quotes from the 2026 Winter Olympics - National | Globalnews.ca

-MILAN – Here are some notable quotes from the 2026 Milan Cortina Olympics on Feb.
-7, 2026:
+Here are some notable quotes from the 2026 Milan Cortina Olympics on Feb.
+8, 2026:

-“My motto has always been ‘everything is possible’.
-I had a team around me who believed in me.

-“To be honest, it is not easy at 35 years old to have people believing in you, making you better.
-Believing that we can still step up.”

 —